so1icitx/vm-anti-detection/Anti-Detection Techniques/System Information Masking/README.md

 # System Information Masking for VM Anti-Detection

 System information masking is crucial for making a virtual machine (VM) undetectable.
-Detection software often checks system-level data—like SMBIOS or ACPI tables—for signs of virtualization.
+Detection software often checks system-level data, like SMBIOS or ACPI tables, for signs of virtualization.
 This guide explains how the `qemu-anti-detection` project rewrites these data structures to mimic a physical machine, helping your VM evade detection.

 ## Why Mask System Information?